OpenRadioss/ModelExchange/Components/Materials/ElastoPlasticLaw/README.md

 ![image](Images/Tensile_boundary_conditions.png)
 <figcaption align = "center"><b>Figure 2.
 All Boundary Conditions Applied to the Tensile Model</b></figcaption>

-Two measurement nodes with a distance of 80 mm are chosen (Figure 3) to continuously measure the change in length Δl in the measurement section of the sample during the simulation and to obtain the strain εe on the sample.
+Two measurement nodes with a distance of 80 mm are chosen (Figure 3) to continuously measure the change in length ?l in the measurement section of the sample during the simulation and to obtain the strain ?e on the sample.

 The engineering (nominal) stress is calculated as: (Equation 1)
 ![image](Images/equiation1.png)